 For Stonewares and Porcelains.

 G2934 Cone 6 Matte base (upper left sample) with various stain additions.
-A porcelain body has been used.
-Note: Mason 6020 is a body stain, it does not work in glazes (as you can see here).
+A porcelain body, M370, has been used (bright colors do not work on dark burning bodies unless you underlay them with an engobe).
+Mason 6020 is a body stain, it does not work in glazes (as you can see here).
 Mason 6006 also does not work (because this glaze does not have enough CaO in the chemistry).

 The degree-of-matteness is very dependent on cooling rate.
 Fast cooling (e.g. free-fall in a lightly-loaded or smaller kiln) produces our desired silky matte surface.
 Slow cooling (e.g. a heavily loaded kiln) produces a more matte and drier surface (subject to cutlery marking).
 Do test firings to determine if you can adapt your firing to this recipe or need to adapt this recipe to your firing.
 If the latter, blend in some glossy G2926B to shine it up to the degree needed.